-The simple and delicious lima bean Curry easily to make under 20 minutes. proceed with caution this Indian style Curry can turn into a most favorite dish for the whole family.
+The simple and delicious lima bean Curry easily to make under 20 minutes.
+Spoiler alert, this Indian style curry can turn into a most favorite dish for the whole family.

 This is a vegan and protein-rich side dish that pairs up nicely what we serve with.
 Made with easy to find ingredients, Wonderfully fits the weeknight dinner meals.